Forum Replies Created

 - in reply to: Divorce after 5 years

 Hello!
 Thank you for reaching out.
 You can indeed get a divorce under the new no-fault divorce law, which simplifies the process significantly.
-Since the introduction of this law, you no longer need to cite specific grounds for divorce or prove a period of separation.Here’s what you need to know:
+Since the introduction of this law, you no longer need to give specific grounds for divorce such as behaviour or adultery or prove a period of separation.Here’s what you need to know:

-– You can petition for a divorce after being married for at least 12 months.
+– You can petition for a divorce after being married for at least 12 months and 1 day,

 – You simply need to declare that your marriage has irretrievably broken down.